 First semester of calculus.
 Topics include limits, continuity, the derivative, basic differentiation formulas and applications (curve-sketching, optimization, related rates), definite and indefinite integrals, the fundamental theorem of calculus.
 Prerequisite: MAT100 or equivalent.
-Three classes.
+Four classes.

 Continuation of MAT103.
 Topics include techniques of integration, arclength, area, volume, convergence of series and improper integrals, L'Hopital's rule, power series and Taylor's theorem, introduction to differential equations and complex numbers.
 Prerequisite: MAT103 or equivalent.
-Three classes.
+Four classes.

 Mathematics for Economics/Life Sciences

 Survey of topics from multivariable calculus as preparation for future course work in economics or life sciences.
 Topics include basic techniques of integration, average value, vectors, partial derivatives, gradient, optimization of multivariable functions, and constrained optimization with Lagrange multipliers.
 Students preparing for math track econometrics and finance courses need MAT201/202 instead.
 Students who complete 175 can continue in 202 if they wish.

 An Integrated Introduction to Engineering, Mathematics, Physics